-At PDU Session Establishment in non-roaming and roaming with LBO scenarios, if the AMF or SCP cannot select an SMF with a Service Area supporting the current UE location for the selected DNN, S-NSSAI etc, the AMF selects an SMF for the selected DNN, S-NSSAI and in addition selects an I-SMF serving the UE location.
-During the lifetime of a PDU Session, the AMF selects a new I-SMF if it determines that neither the current SMF nor the current I-SMF (if any) can serve the UE location.
+At PDU Session Establishment in non-roaming and roaming with LBO scenarios, if the AMF or SCP cannot select an SMF with a Service Area supporting the current UE location for the selected DNN, S-NSSAI and required SMF capabilities, the AMF selects an SMF for the selected DNN, S-NSSAI and required capabilities and in addition selects an I-SMF serving the UE location.
+During the lifetime of the PDU Session, the AMF selects a new I-SMF if it determines that neither the current SMF nor the current I-SMF (if any) can serve the UE location.

-Comparing to the SMF selection function defined in clause 6.3.2, following parameters are not applicable for I-SMF selection:
+Comparing to the SMF selection function defined in clause 6.3.2, the following parameters are not applicable for I-SMF selection:

 - Data Network Name (DNN).